Improving options for patients with gastrointestinal cancers

 The Gastrointestinal Cancer Program is directed by Tanios S. Bekaii-Saab, M.D.; Martin E. Fernandez-Zapico, M.D.; and Sunil Krishnan, M.B.B.S., M.D.

-- Dr. Bekaii-Saab is a hematologist at Mayo Clinic in Phoenix/Scottsdale, Arizona, and a professor of medicine at Mayo Clinic College of Medicine and Science.
+- Dr. Bekaii-Saab is an oncologist at Mayo Clinic in Phoenix/Scottsdale, Arizona, and a professor of medicine at Mayo Clinic College of Medicine and Science.
 He hopes that his research will result in the development of better tools to tackle the highly complex and heterogeneous nature of gastrointestinal cancer.

-- Dr. Fernandez-Zapico is an oncologist at Mayo Clinic in Rochester, Minnesota, and a professor of medicine and pharmacology at Mayo Clinic College of Medicine and Science.
+- Dr. Fernandez-Zapico is a basic science researcher at Mayo Clinic in Rochester, Minnesota, and a professor of medicine and pharmacology at Mayo Clinic College of Medicine and Science.
 His research focuses on the cellular and molecular characterization of epigenetic pathways regulating the development of pancreatic cancer.

 - Dr. Krishnan is a radiation oncologist at Mayo Clinic in Jacksonville, Florida.
 His Nanotechnology and Radiation Biology Laboratory studies strategies to sensitize tumors to radiation therapy using nanoparticles, chemotherapy, botanicals, immunotherapy and novel radiation techniques, including particle therapy, minibeams and boron neutron capture therapy.